tlack/xxl/README.md

 returns a new value.

 Use `amend` (or equivalent the short operator `!`) to update `emp` in place.
+`emp![["age"],{::{base 10}}]` would convert the ages to numbers so you can ruthlessly compute them. "age" has to be put into a list here because otherwise it would think you want to update three indices - "a", "g", and "e".

 Get individual rows with `emp@0` or `0,2 from emp`.